hitman249/ProteWine/README.md

 # ProteWine

-Easy porting of Windows applications using Wine and Proton technologies.
+Easy porting of Windows applications using Wine and Proton technologies to Linux systems and Steam Deck.